 A detailed case history and past medical history will be taken to allow a full understanding of your heatlh issues.

 Observation of the tongue and taking the pulse on forms part of the traditional acupuncture diagnosis.

 Palpation of acupuncture channels on the body completes the comprehensive assessment.

 The diagnosis and treatment plan will be discussed fully with you and If you are happy to proceed treatment will commence.

 The initial consultation and treatment take between 60 - 90 minutes.

 Follow up consultations last approximately 45 - 60 minutes.

 How often do you need to come?

-This depends on what you are being treated for, but an initial course of treatment is usually 6 treatments on a weekly basis.
-It may be that more treatment sessions are needed, however these may be less frequent.
+This depends on what you are being treated for, but an initial course of treatment is usually 6 - 8 treatments.
+It may be that subsequent treatment sessions are needed, however these may be less frequent.
 Some people decide to continue for an extended period as they find acupuncture helps maintain a feeling of general well-being.

 This will be discussed with you at your initial consultation and tailored to your individual requirements.
 Your progress will be monitored and discussed with you at each session and treatment recommendations and options will be reviewed accordingly.